 Anyway, enjoy!
 This is from the edited but not proofread copy.

-If you’re ready to buy, Monster is available for preorder at most major book retailers.
+If you’re ready to buy, Monster is available at most major book retailers.

 NOTE: I’m an Amazon affiliate, which means I might eventually receive a tiny commission someday if you buy from them using the Amazon links on my site.